How to Negotiate a Bargain Cell Phone Plan

-It is easy to be drawn into making a quick decision to buy if a sales person says the price is “for one day only”.
-Without comparative facts and figures to hand, you can be fooled into thinking you have bagged a bargain.
-It is only when you get home you realize the deal is not be as good as you thought.
-Before starting to speak with a phone sales person, make sure you do some research and know the competitors' prices and deals.
+It's easy to be drawn into making a quick decision to buy if a sales person tells you the price is “for one day only”.
+Without comparisons to hand, you can be fooled into thinking you've bagged a bargain.
+It's only when you get home that you realize the deal is not as good as you thought.
+Before speaking with a phone sales person, make sure you do some research and can quote competitors' prices and deals.

 2. Remember Sales People Work on Commission

-A phone service contract is a long-term deal (usually between 12 and 24 months) and so a few dollars per month difference adds up over the contract term.
+A phone service plan is a long-term deal (usually between 12 and 24 months) and so a few dollars per month difference adds up over the contract term.
 If you are the kind of person who likes to grab special offers, make sure you do your homework ahead of visiting the store.

 3. Consider "Buy-it-now" Discounts

 “Buy-it-now” discounts may or may not be worth it.
 It all depends on whether the offer matches what you originally set out to buy.
 If you have done pre-shopping market research, you will know whether you are being offered a genuine bargain deal.